 ENP conditions: Releases from WCA-3A to the ENP continue through the S-12C/D and S333 structures.
-Hydrologic connectivity has now diminished in Shark River and Taylor Sloughs with little to no flow connectivity in either.
+Hydrologic connectivity, having diminished over the last month in Shark River and Taylor Sloughs, improved slightly compared to last week.
 Very dry conditions continue in WCA-1 and WCA-2A.
-Conditions remain relatively dry in WCA-3A South, but depths are increasing across WCA-3A, especially along the north and western regions.
-Big Cypress Basin depths continue to be significantly below soil surface only along Tamiami Trail, but that basin remains dry overall.
-Depths in the Everglades Protection Area (EPA) are well below average for this time of year.
+Conditions remain relatively dry in eastern WCA-3A, but depths are increasing across WCA-3A, especially along the western boundaries.
+Big Cypress Basin depths remain below soil surface in the southern portion of the basin.
 Stages decreased in Taylor Slough last week and remain below the recent average.
-Salinity increased on average in Florida Bay compared to last week and remain above the estimated average for 1900 and within the WY2001-2016 Interquartile Range (IQR) for all three regions.
-The Tamiami Trail Flow Formula (TTFF) recommends 430 cfs of daily target releases from WCA-3A to ENP.
+Salinity is above the estimated average for 1900 and within the WY2001-2016 Interquartile Range (IQR) in the eastern and central regions, and at the 75th percentile in the western region.
+The Tamiami Trail Flow Formula (TTFF) recommends 531 cfs of daily target releases from WCA-3A to ENP.
 The District recommends continuing with the current operations for the releases from WCA-3A in accordance with the Combined Operating Plan.

-June 2025 Conditional Position Analysis (CPA) results for Lake Okeechobee, WCA-1, WCA-2A and WCA-3A under LOSOM Recovery Operations.
+July 2025 Conditional Position Analysis (CPA) results for Lake Okeechobee, WCA-1, WCA-2A and WCA-3A under LOSOM Recovery Operations.